 - Finally, call the GetPdfInStorageToHtml(…) method to perform the conversion

-Another approach can be the conversion of PDF files to HTML format and saving the output in cloud storage.
+In this section, we are going to use an approach to convert PDF files to HTML and save the output in cloud storage.
 Please follow the steps given below to accomplish this requirement:

 - Firstly, create an instance of PdfApi class by passing Client ID and Client Secret details as arguments

-- Seconldy, read the input PDF file to Stream instance and specify output file name with .zip extension
+- Secondly, read the input PDF file to the Stream instance and specify the output file name with the .zip extension

-- Thirdly, upload the PDF file to Cloud storage using UploadFile(…) method
+- Thirdly, upload the PDF file to Cloud storage using the UploadFile(…) method

 - Penultimate, call the PutPdfInStorageToHtml(…) method which takes input PDF filename and resultant file name as arguments

-- Finally, print the response code in console
+- Finally, print the response code in the console

-In this section, we are going to discuss the steps on how we can load the local HTML file, perform the conversion and save the output in Cloud storage.
+In this section, we are going to discuss the steps on how we can load a PDF from a local drive, then convert PDF to HTML online and save the output in Cloud storage.

 - The first step is to create an instance of PdfApi while passing Client ID and Client Secret as arguments